AlessandroMuleo/Scope-rot/README.md

 Deterministic.
 The trigger in each scenario is a request the agent satisfies with a simulated tool call; violation is decided by inspecting the call arguments, not by judging free text.
-No LLM-as-judge anywhere in the scoring path.
+No LLM as judge anywhere in the scoring path.

 ## Hypotheses